Jarrod Ramos: Capital Gazette Suspect Was Trump Fan, Accused Of Stalking Woman, Sued Paper For Defamation

 The article said that in 2011 Ramos had undertaken a year-long campaign of stalking and harassing a woman he had known in high school, but with whom he had recently reconnected via Facebook, according to the article which was reproduced in the court documents.

-Ramos was also apparently a supporter of Donald Trump, appearing in one Twitter post to threaten the newspaper that referring to Trump as “unqualified” could “end badly” for the paper, according to Casey Michel, a reporter for the Think Progress site.
+Ramos was also apparently a supporter of Donald Trump, appearing in one Twitter post to threaten the Capital Gazette newspaper company that referring to Trump as “unqualified” could “end badly” for the paper, according to Casey Michel, a reporter for the Think Progress site.

 The article, which said that Ramos was “a federal employee” also said that he pleaded guilty to a misdemeanor harassment charge.
 Information posted by a Twitter user showing Ramos’s booking photo from the Anne Arundel police department can be seen below on this page.